 Our days are now scheduled.
-There is no picking-up-going-there last minute.
+There is no picking up and going there last minute.
 That doesn’t work with two toddlers.
-When we do go on dates, much needed dates, we’re always watching the clock making sure we fit everything in before the babysitter needs to leave.
+When we do go on dates, much-needed dates, we’re always watching the clock making sure we fit everything in before the babysitter needs to leave.
 Those moments with you are precious and they go by way too fast.
-There isn’t much binge watching Netflix anymore.
+There isn’t much binge-watching Netflix anymore.
 It happens, but we normally both are asleep after two episodes.
 And sleep in?
 Bahaha.
 Funny.

 I know it feels like they need me for everything right now, because they do.
 I know you feel sometimes you have to fight for my attention.
 Most days there just isn’t enough of me to go around.
 Believe me, I wish there were more!